-A Kohler expert explains causes and solutions.
+A Kohler expert explains why kitchen faucets splash — the causes and solutions.

 According to Smith, one cause of splashing is that “when water hits the sink, it’s displacing what’s there a split second before.
 It’s a little like someone jumping into a full pool – the existing water needs someplace to go.”